Becoming confident in your app's stability using the Unity Inspector

 This is intended as a brief checklist I can go through when something is broken in the production environment that seems to be working fine in development, but maybe you'll find something of use here too.

 - The client's connection speed is slower(images and other assets fail to load, requests take forever to finish).

 Recently, I've turned to questioning the way I handle talking and writing about my opinions.

 Normally, I shy away from making assertions that might be misguided under the belief that strongly voicing an incorrect opinion is harmful towards people who trust me.
 I'll often prefix anything I say with "maybe"or "I . . .

 When I reflect back on the past two years I have spent developing games, the main question that comes to mind is:

 Is what I am doing actually important?

 This fear arises when I examine what other people are working on.
-Software that strives to improve the quality of people's lives seems much more admirable than what I try to provide.
-Can I . . .
+Software that strives to improve the quality of people's lives seems much more admirable than what I try to provide. . . .